Get-Your/Get-Your/README.md

         -- This is so all tables GRANTs apply to new tables as well ALTER DEFAULT PRIVILEGES FOR USER <privileged_user> GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO base_role;

+1. Grant the base user to the admin user

+    Since the `<admin_user>` here is not a superuser in Azure Postgres, performing administrator-like duties (killing user processes, etc) requires all users being granted to the admin user

+        -- Grant the base role to the admin user in order to perform admin duties GRANT <base_user> TO <admin_user>;

 # User Administration

 The following Postgres functions have been created for user administration through the IQ verification process: